 If you are managing your own project, it pays to understand how the different trades work together, when they are needed on site and what they will need when they get there.
 Here we focus on working with trades for the roofing stage of your project.

-Many self-builders – perhaps even a majority, and especially those on a low budget – choose to build using subcontractors.
+Many self builders – perhaps even most, and especially those on a low budget – choose to build using subcontractors.

-In some ways this is like learning to swim in the deep end: choosing to build without the backup of a builder and taking on a project that in most cases is way outside their normal life experience.
-Most are successful.
-Most experience a very steep learning curve that involves mistakes, delays and misunderstandings on site, which the repeat self-builder will make certain never happen again.
+In some ways, this is like learning to swim in the deep end.
+Some who take on the task will experience a very steep learning curve that involves mistakes, delays and misunderstandings on site, which the repeat self builder will make certain never happen again.